boconnor2017/hesiod/git/readme.md

 Author: Brendan O'Connor
 Date: January 2025

-The purpose of this program is to provide enough of a starting point to write bash (sh) scrtipts without needing to do too much research on syntax.
+The purpose of this program is to provide a starting point for using git command line.
 ```

 # Getting Started